-For over 115 years the American Lung Association has focused on driving excellence and innovation through research.
-Today, we continue to support trailblazing research, novel ideas and innovative approaches with the hope of eliminating lung disease and improving life for those living with lung disease.
-Together, we are investing in brilliant scientific minds of the future and supporting projects with the potential to improve prevention, detection and treatment options.
+For 120 years the American Lung Association has focused on driving excellence and innovation through research.
+Today, through our Research Institute, we continue to support trailblazing research, novel ideas and innovative approaches with the goal of eliminating lung disease and improving life for those living with lung disease.
+Together, we are investing in brilliant scientific minds of the future and supporting science with the potential to improve prevention, detection and treatment options.

-- Lung Cancer Discovery Award: $100,000 per year for up to two years
+- Dalsemer Interstitial Lung Disease Award: $50,000/year for up to two years

-- Allergic Respiratory Diseases Award: $75,000 per year for up to two years
+- Emerging Respiratory Pathogen Award: $100,000/year for up to two years (Letter of Intent required)

 It is strongly recommended that applicants thoroughly read the Program Descriptions and Terms and Conditions to determine eligibility and to ensure accurate preparation of an application.